marietteswart1711-boop/DC24-Job-Card/README.md

 - A Yes/No answer to "Is this job card linked to a disposal site certificate?"
 - Comments and a Poor/Fair/Good/Excellent service rating
 - Date, plus two Time In/Time Out slots for jobs with a return visit the same day
-- If Yes was selected above: a follow-up Disposal Site sign-off (name + signature) and a photo of the physical certificate, captured later from the History tab (see "Safe disposal certificate follow-up" above)
+- If Yes was selected above: a follow-up Disposal Site sign-off (name + signature) and the certificate itself as a PDF upload, captured later from the History tab (see "Safe disposal certificate follow-up" above)

 ## Limitations to know about